The Transparency Manifesto

 Why a Perfect 5.0★ Rating is a Statistical Red Flag

-→ Read the full scientific analysis of review bias
+→ Read the Northwestern University research on review bias

-3. The Economics of Turnover: The Replacement Trap
+4. The Economics of Stability: The Replacement Trap

 Most agencies in the Philippines are incentivized for churn.
 They make money every time a household professional leaves and you pay a new placement fee.
 We are incentivized for stability.